-We have no drug candidates approved for commercial sale, we have never generated any revenue from sales, and we may never be profitable.\
+We have no drug candidates approved for commercial sale, we have never generated any revenue from sales, and we may never be profitable.

 We have no drug candidates approved for sale, have never generated any revenue from sales, have never been profitable and do not expect to be profitable in the foreseeable future.
 We have incurred net losses in each year since our inception.
 For the years ended December 31, 2020, 2019 and 2018, our net losses were \$76.8 million, \$37.0 million and \$12.5 million, respectively.
-We had an accumulated deficit of \$169.7 million as of March 31, 2021.
+We had an accumulated deficit of \$191.5 million as of June 30, 2021.

 To date, we have devoted most of our financial resources to our corporate overhead and research and development of atuzaginstat, including our preclinical development activities and clinical trials of atuzaginstat.
 We expect that it will be several years, if ever, before we have a drug candidate ready for commercialization.
 We expect to continue to incur losses for the foreseeable future, and we expect these losses to increase as we continue our development of, and seek regulatory approvals for our drug candidates, prepare for and begin the commercialization of any approved drug candidates, and add infrastructure and personnel to support our drug development efforts and operations as a public company.
 We anticipate that any such losses could be significant for the next several years.
 These net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders' equity and working capital.
-Further, these net losses have fluctuated significantly in the past and are expected to continue to significant revenue.
+Further, these net losses have fluctuated significantly in the past and are expected to continue to significantly fluctuate from quarter-to-quarter or year-to-year.
+To become and remain profitable, we must develop and eventually commercialize a drug with significant revenue.